datdadev/Scriptable-BK-Widget/README.md

 <img src="images/bk-task-widget/usage.jpg" width="300">

-## BK-Timetable-Widget
+## <a name="bk-timetable-widget"></a>BK-Timetable-Widget

 ### ABOUT
-This project is an iOS widget made with [Scriptable](https://scriptable.app), which displays the today's and tomorrow's timetable of subjects for students studying at [Ho Chi Minh University of Techology (HCMUT)](https://hcmut.edu.vn).
+This project is an iOS widget made with [Scriptable](https://scriptable.app), which displays the today's and tomorrow's timetable.

 <img src="images/bk-timetable-widget/preview.jpg" width="375">